Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 - Correlating Traffic Patterns and Offline Ad Schedules.
 We know where and when ads run.
 This helps setting up a baseline and we can then measure the impact when campaigns are live.
 In addition, you can also correlate the impact from offline channels (use vanity URLs) with visits to website via other channels (such as organic, or PPC).
 You want to compare the reach of the ad to direct traffic to vanity URL, When you do this type of analyses, try to minimize the impact of other things – so when you compare radio, make sure to keep other channels at least equal.
 - Leveraging controlled experiments.
 Plan an experiment.
 Then, collect data 30 days worth of data before and after the experiment.
 You want to see uplift during the experiment and ideally you’d also want to see permanent uplift after the experiment.

+## Lead and lag indicators
+A lag indicator is the thing you care about (like monthly revenue), but can only be measured in hindsight.
+A lead indicator has a predictive association to the lag indicator — site visits, unit sales, or page traffic behavior patterns may be lead indicators to a monthly sales lag metric.
+Lag measures are scoreboards that tell you if your decision making was successful.
+But lag measures are not inherently useful for data-driven decision making; that is what you need lead indicators for.
+Identifying these lead indicators is at the core of asking good questions.

 ## Other
 - Make sure to keep the raw data with the analysis somewhere well documented as you will always need to do the analysis again or remember your assumptions